InfectedDuck/Event-Management-Website/README.md

 Kametay Events Management System has an intuitive interface that provides ease of use for both regular users and administrators.
 All functions and capabilities of the system are logically structured and easily accessible, which allows you to quickly master working with the platform.

-### Data Security

-The system provides a high level of security for user data.
-Passwords are stored encrypted using modern hashing algorithms, which protects them from unauthorized access.
-Regular security updates and vulnerability checks help keep the platform secure at a high level.

-### Flexibility and scalability

 Kametay Events Management System is designed to be expandable and scalable.
 The system can be easily adapted to the needs of various types of events, be it concerts, theater performances, sporting events or conferences.
 The flexibility of the system allows int